mapup/toll-for-route-from-mapping-service-esri-arcgis-maps/python/README.md

             'x-api-key': Tolls_Key
           }
 params = {
+            #Explore https://tollguru.com/developers/docs/ to get best of all the parameter that tollguru has to offer
             'source': "esri",
-            'polyline': polyline_from_Arcgis ,          # this is the encoded polyline that we created
+            'polyline': polyline_from_Arcgis ,          # this is the encoded polyline that we made
-            'vehicleType': '2AxlesAuto',
+            'vehicleType': '2AxlesAuto',                #'''Visit https://tollguru.com/developers/docs/#vehicle-types to know more options'''
-            'departure_time' : "2021-01-05T09:46:08Z"
+            'departure_time' : "2021-01-05T09:46:08Z"   #'''Visit https://en.wikipedia.org/wiki/Unix_time to know the time format'''
         }

 #Requesting Tollguru with parameters